kbase/narrative/src/biokbase-doc/functions.rst

     - if failure, then an exception with named fields will be returned

 We have specified these requirements in a Python class, :class:`Service`, whose documentation is below.
-Items marked with a `*` in the above list are not yet (fully) implemented in this code.

 .. _api: